brianyu28/dispatch/README.md

 $ dispatch generate
 ```

-The `generate` command will prompt for information and then create three files:
+The `generate` command will prompt for information and then create the following
+files:

 - The **configuration file** is a JSON file containing the information needed to
 generate and send email: the sender's name, address, email server; the to, cc,
 and bcc fields; the subject line; and paths to the body and data files.
 - The **body file** is a file containing the body of the email.
 It can
 optionally contain parameters of the form `{varname}` that will be substituted
 during dispatch.
-By default, this is an HTML file, but it can be plain text as
-well.
+The body can be a single HTML file, a single text file,
+or both an HTML file and a text file for a `multipart/alternative` email.
 - The **data file** is a CSV file containing the data for the emails to send.
 A
 header row is required: it should specify one column for each of the `{varname}`
 parameters present in the email body or sender/recipient addresses.
 The data file